Fig Group

 Fig Group certifies Lloyd's syndicates, managing agents, coverholders and MGAs across the London Market.
 We work with the specific compliance reality of Lime Street - PRA SS1/21 operational resilience, Lloyd's Minimum Standards, Principles for Doing Business, and the internal IT standards each managing agent enforces on its bureaux.
 Certification is delivered on a published flat fee with six-hour turnaround for compliant submissions.

 The London Market operates on trust, and trust in 2026 requires evidence.
 Lloyd's managing agents routinely ask their coverholders, MGAs, bureau service providers and data vendors to demonstrate Cyber Essentials as a baseline, with Cyber Essentials Plus increasingly expected for any counterparty touching bound business or claims data.
-Fig Group assesses every tier of the London Market supply chain on the same flat fee and the same six-hour SLA, and we sit a ten-minute walk from Lime Street.
+Fig Group assesses every tier of the London Market supply chain on the same flat fee, applies the Cyber Essentials six-hour SLA to compliant self-assessments, and separates Plus into its independent audit timeline.
+We sit a ten-minute walk from Lime Street.

 Why the London Market now requires Cyber Essentials

-The commercial pressure is compounded by the claims environment.
-London Market reinsurers and retro counterparties price in the cyber risk they can see in the chain - which means coverholders and MGAs who cannot evidence baseline hygiene find themselves quoted with punitive retention loadings or excluded from certain categories altogether.
-Cyber Essentials will not replace a sophisticated information security management system, but it is the lowest-cost piece of paper that gets a London Market supplier through the first pass of a managing agent's DDQ.
+London Market reinsurers and retro counterparties price in the cyber risk they can see in the chain.
+Coverholders and MGAs that cannot evidence baseline hygiene get quoted punitive retention loadings or excluded from certain categories altogether.
+Cyber Essentials will not replace a sophisticated ISMS, but it is the lowest-cost piece of paper that gets a London Market supplier through the first pass of a managing agent's DDQ.

 What Cyber Essentials actually covers for a syndicate

-Cyber Essentials Plus adds an external vulnerability scan of internet-facing assets and a sampled technical audit of end-user devices to confirm that the five controls are operating in practice, not only on paper.
-For bound-business-touching systems the Plus variant is increasingly the only variant that carries procurement weight.
+Cyber Essentials Plus adds an external vulnerability scan of internet-facing assets and a sampled technical audit of end-user devices, confirming the controls operate in practice rather than only on paper.
+For systems touching bound business or claims data, Plus is increasingly the only variant carrying procurement weight on a managing agent's DDQ.

 Fig Group's approach with Lloyd's clients

-Our central-London office at 167-169 Great Portland Street is ten minutes from Lime Street and twenty minutes from most of the City's managing agent buildings, which is useful when a Plus scoping call benefits from being in the room with the head of IT and the CRO.
+Office at 167-169 Great Portland Street, twenty minutes from most City managing agent buildings.
+Useful when a Plus scoping call benefits from being in the room with the head of IT and the CRO.

 6-hour guarantee